 27. The classic ponytail

 Natural curls add interest and texture to a low ponytail.
-Try lightly teasing the crown after securing to create extra volume, then pull out a few loose tendrils at the front.
+Gently dry using one of the best hair dryers for curly hair, then pull up, lightly teasing the crown after securing to create extra volume, then pull out a few loose tendrils at the front.

 28. The pineapple